gimli-org/transform2021/README.md

 > ### Quick setup for experienced users
 >
-> If you are working on Mac or Linux and have worked with conda and have git installed, you can copy & paste these lines seperately.
+> If you are working on Mac or Linux and have worked with conda and have git installed, you can copy & paste these lines separately.
 For all others, we recommend to carefully read the descriptions of individual steps below.
 >
 > ```bash
 > git clone https://github.com/gimli-org/transform2021